ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 Your subnet auth keys for chain creation: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]
 ```

-Currently, besides indicating a list of addresses that is going to be control keys, usually the user
+Currently, besides indicating a list of addresses that's going to be control keys, usually the user
 is required to define the threshold of how many addresses are required for a change to be valid.
 In
 this case, as there is only one control key, the threshold is forced to 1 without asking to the user,
 so that address and only that address can authorize Subnet changes (auth keys for chain creation).